GORA-SAG/APIGateway-Postman-Collection/GatewayAPIs/Policy Management/PolicyActions/readme.txt

-Under policy actions we have categorized the PolicyActions with the API Invoke stage.
+Under policy actions we have categorized the PolicyActions with the stage of API invoking life cycle.